aryavorskiy/LatticeModels.jl/docs/src/hamiltonian.md

 Note that the keyword arguments for hopping operators are written as if they were passed to the [`hopping`](@ref) function.

-For a Chern insulator the hamiltonian looks like this:
+For a QWZ model Chern insulator the hamiltonian looks like this:

 $$\hat{H} =
 \sum_i^\text{sites} m_i c^\dagger_i \sigma_z c_i +